HomeOfTheWizard/jasper2/_posts/2023-08-30-secrets_in_java.md

 <p><img src="../assets/images/hashicorp_jenkins_kubernetes.png"/></p>

 Plus, this option has the advantage of being able to put all the configurations related to your application to version control (recommended by the [7 factor config](https://7factorconfig.org/)).
 The only thing to manage in the execution environment is the credentials to access to Vault.
+Vault has several different integration tools with K8s, each having their pros and cons, discussed [here](https://www.hashicorp.com/blog/kubernetes-vault-integration-via-sidecar-agent-injector-vs-csi-provider).

 <h3> Secrets injected directly into the JVM from Secret Manager </h3>
 If we compare the above methods: